isomerpages/mom-sec/_faq/useful-information-for-employers.md

   <br>
   In 1 January 2015, an additional wage offset of up to 3% of an employee's monthly wages was introduced to encourage employers to voluntarily re-employ Singaporeans aged 65 and above.
 At Budget 2017, it was announced that this additional wage support would be extended from 1 July 2017 to 31 December 2019 to encourage the voluntary re-employment of older Singaporeans who would not be covered by the new re-employment age of 67, i.e. individuals born before 1 July 1952 and those above age 67 on 1 July 2017.<br><br>

-Taken together, this means that employers who hire workers not covered by the re-employment age of 67 will receive an SEC of up to 11% of an employee’s monthly wages.<br><br>
+Taken together, this means that employers who hired workers not covered by the re-employment age of 67 would have received an SEC of up to 11% of an employee’s monthly wages.<br><br>

-The SEC/ASEC payout formula for work done from 1 January to 31 December 2019, and the extended period of 1 January to 31 December 2020 is as follows:<br>
+The SEC/ASEC payout formula for work done from 1 January to 31 December 2019, and the extended period of 1 January to 31 December 2020 was as follows:<br>

   <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}